by Texas Homesteader ~

 Harvest some of those sweet clover blooms and make a delicious blossom-infused jelly.
 It makes a great homemade gift idea too. #TexasHomesteader

 - 4 cups Clover Blossoms

 - 4 cups Granulated Sugar

-To make an infusion, prepare the blossoms by thoroughly rinsing blossoms in a colander & shaking off any remaining water.
+To make an infusion, prepare 4 cups of clover blossoms by trimming away any green portions.
+If desired rinse blossoms in a colander & shake off any remaining water.